Discrete Ultrafilters and Homogeneity of Product Spaces: Homogeneity in Product Spaces

 \begin{proof} Let $q$ be a discrete ultrafilter in $\omega^*$, and let $p\in \omega^*$ be a weak $P$-point such that $p\not \leRK q$.
 Suppose that $X$ is a homogeneous compact $\beta\omega$-space and $(e_n)_{n\in \omega}$ is any sequence of distinct points in $X$.
 Let $x = \pl_n e_n$, and let $y= \ql_n e_n$.
 Since $X$ is homogeneous, there exists a homeomorphism $ h\colon X\to X$ taking $y$ to $x$, and since $q$ is discrete, there is an $A\in q$ for which $\{h(e_n):n\in A\}$ is discrete.
 We can assume without loss of generality that $(h(e_n))_{n\in \omega}$ is a discrete sequence of distinct points.
 By Proposition~\ref{proposition-Kunen2} we have $p\leRK q$, which contradicts the assumption. \end{proof}

 Kunen used his lemma to prove a theorem on the nonhomogeneity of product spaces~\cite[Theorem~1]{K-OPIT}.
-Using Proposition~\ref{proposition-Kunen} or~\ref{proposition-Kunen2} instead of the lemma in Kunen's argument, we obtain the following result.
+Using Propositions~\ref{proposition-Kunen} and~\ref{proposition-Kunen2} and Remark~\ref{remark-added2} instead of the lemma in Kunen's argument, we obtain the following results.

-\begin{theorem} Suppose that $\kappa$ is a cardinal and $X=\prod_{\alpha<\kappa}X_\alpha$, where each $X_\alpha$ satisfies at least one of the following conditions: \textup{(i)}~is an infinite compact $\cR_2$-space; \textup{(ii)}~contains a weak $P$-point; \textup{(iii)}~has a nonempty sequentially small open subset.
+\begin{theorem} Let $X=\prod_{\alpha<\kappa}X_\alpha$, where $\kappa$ is any cardinal and each $X_\alpha$ satisfies at least one of the following conditions: \textup{(i)}~is an infinite compact $\cR_2$-space; \textup{(ii)}~contains a weak $P$-point; \textup{(iii)}~has a nonempty sequentially small open subset.
 Suppose also that at least one $X_\alpha$ is an infinite compact $\cR_2$-space.
-Then $X$ is not homogeneous.
+Then $X$ is not homogeneous. \end{theorem}

-If there exists a discrete ultrafilter in $\omega^*$, then ``$\cR_2$'' in condition \textup{(ii)} can be replaced by ``$\beta\omega$.'' \end{theorem}